j-hil/comform/docs/plan.md

 I should also include `comforms` own 'ignore' comment direct add an ignore for comform, maybe just piggy-back off `black`'s `fmt: off`.

+Should I do anything special for commented out code - it would be expensive to check if a code block is valid python code and its not like its good to encourage commenting out code anyway.
+There are plenty of work arounds:

+1. Using the `fmt: off` or equivalent
+2. using in `if False: ...` block
+3. adding a triple ticks around the comment

 ## Part 2: CLI & Config file